B1 Business Preliminary (BEC Preliminary) Listening

 The test recordings explain the task, they actually do an example question and they also pause to give you some reading time before each question.
 That gives you plenty of time to read before the listening starts.
 My students learn to use this valuable time and they have a real advantage.

-For the four parts of the test, I will recommend what and how to read but is essential that you use the introduction time to read, highlight, predict, and to make notes.
+For the four parts of the test, I will recommend what to read and how to read but is essential that you use the introduction time to read, highlight, predict, and to make notes.
 The procedures I will share with you are based on you already knowing the task required.

 Be careful.
 This test is well designed.
 You will probably hear all or most of the information shown in the pictures, graphs or sentences.
 The examiners are trying to distract you away from the right answer here.
 You need to listen carefully for negatives, for tenses and the specific information.